aquastar/research-homepage/content/authors/admin/_index.md

 <!-- Researchers/students sharing the same interests are welcome to contact me for collaborations \[[Openings]](/post/opening/). -->

 {{% callout note %}}
 Collaboration is welcome, please feel free to contact me directly.

-Student would like to work with me, please check
+Students would like to work with me, please check
 {{% /callout %}}